MarkoSokser/Inform7-Jigsaw-game/story.md

 Check dragging:
 	if the noun is not the other prisoner: say "That makes no sense." instead;
-	if Player-cut is true:
-		say "You are losing too much blood.
+	if Player-cut is true and Player-bleeding is true: say "You are losing too much blood.
 You can barely stand.
 You don't have the strength to drag him.
-You need to get out before you bleed out completely." instead;
+You need to stop your bleeding first!" instead;
+	if Player-cut is true and Player-bandaged is false: say "You are weak from blood loss.
+You can barely stand.
+You don't have the strength to drag him." instead;
 	if Prisoner-cut is false:
 		say "He is still chained.
 You cannot move him." instead.